 - Leverage technology to reduce human errors.

-- Train your billing team to prevent recurring errors.
+- Train your charging team to prevent recurring errors.

 - Proactively address denials to avoid revenue loss.